 5. Your Insurance Premium Depends On It

 Your credit history is important to insurance companies because they want to be sure you will pay on time.
-Consumers with lower credit scores are statistically more likely to file claims against the company and have lower income and savings.
+Consumers with lower credit scores are statistically more likely to file claims against the company and have a smaller income and savings.

 If you have bad credit, you will have a harder time being approved and you may end up paying higher rates for auto, homeowners, and renters insurance.

 6. It Can Help You Get Hired For A Job

-Many employers (especially those in the financial, security, and high-risk businesses) check your credit score to screen potential employees in regards to reliability and responsibility.
-Although these practices are outlawed in a few states like Connecticut and Illinois, 1 in 7 applicants was turned away from a job because of poor credit.
+Many employers (especially those in the financial, security, and high-risk businesses) check credit scores to screen potential employees in regards to reliability and responsibility.
+Although these practices are outlawed in a few states like Connecticut and Illinois, 1 in 7 applicants is turned away from a job because of poor credit.

 The higher your credit score, the easier it will be to take out personal loans, auto loans, or a mortgage.
 Although there are personal loans available if you have bad credit, a good credit score allows you to qualify for much lower interest rates on a loan.

 8. Your Interest Rate Is Much Lower On Loans

-A low credit score results in higher rates for any kind of loans you take out and you may find it difficult to be approved by lenders.
-Even if you are approved, you may find yourself with high-interest rates or restrictive terms.
+A low credit score results in higher rates for any kind of loan you take out and you may find it difficult to be approved by lenders.
+Even if you are approved, you may find yourself dealing with restrictive terms.

-As a general rule, be wary of applying for too many credit lines and making multiple inquiries since this lowers your credit score by a few points.
-However, with some credit score models, multiple inquiries in a single time frame only count as one inquiry.
+As a general rule, be wary of applying for too many credit lines and making multiple inquiries since this can damage your score.
+(However, with some credit score models, multiple inquiries in a single time frame only count as one inquiry.)

 9. You Will Qualify For Better Credit Cards

-The type of credit cards you qualify for is highly dependent on your credit score and the issuer.
+The types of credit cards you qualify for are highly dependent on your credit score and the issuer.
 Credit cards that have rewards generally require a higher credit score, but entry level cards and secured credit cards (which require a deposit) are available for customers with bad credit.
-Avoid applying for too many cards at once since these hard inquiries lower your credit score.

 10. Your Relationships Are Impacted By Your Credit Score